nwopes/capstone-template-akshat/README.md

 - **Conversation Memory**: Remembers your name and context across sessions using ChromaDB.
 - **Smart Feedback**: Analyzes failures and tells you exactly what information is missing.
 - **Local Privacy**: Documents are processed locally; only text is sent to LLM.
+- **Enhanced Workflows**: Supports creating, improving, and reviewing/completing contracts with internet research and market pricing.

 ---